 Yet another quartz crystal beach, Crescent Beach also offers a cool and comfortable feeling underfoot.
 The sand on Crescent Beach is also dense and compacted enough to support a bike, so don’t hesitate to take yours out if you’ve ever dreamed of riding right on the beach!
 Crescent beach doesn’t offer much by way of entertainment, which means it’s one of the few beaches in the Venice area that is not heavily populated and where you can enjoy privacy, away from the crowds.

 Another great spot that is not heavily populated is Nokomis Beach, known for its relaxing atmosphere and soft sand underfoot.
 Nokomis Beach is also an excellent place for spotting dolphins and even manatees!
+You can also bring your snorkel and see the sea life under the water.
 There is a small concession stand on the beach, making it easy to enjoy a relaxing day with the entire family.